MrDXTR/weatherapp/README.md

    yarn install
    ```

-3. Create a `.env` file in the root directory and add your API keys:
+3. Create a `.env.local` file in the root directory:

    ```
    NEXT_PUBLIC_WEATHER_API_KEY=your_weather_api_key